- The new construction building process in the Triangle

 - Are the lots developed yet?
 If not what stage is the development in?

-- What lots are available and are there lot premiums?
+- What lots are available and what are the lot premiums?

 - What incentives does the builder offer?
 Has the agent heard these are going to change?